cmudrc/pied-piper/docs/source/step-by-step.rst

 Step 1: Build the Infrastructure
 --------------------------------
 Now we will create the infrastructure for our model.
-Once the :class:`piperabm.Model` instance is created, automatically an instance of :class:`piperabm.infrastructure.Infrastructure` is created and assigned to `model.infrastructure`.
-This instance will be used to build the infrastructure.
+When you create a :class:`piperabm.Model` instance, the `infrastructure` attribute on that instance is automatically set to a fresh :class:`piperabm.infrastructure.Infrastructure` object.
 Infrastructure elements include:

 - **Market**: A node where resources are bought and sold.
 They act as social hubs in the model.
 The influx of resources to the model only happens through markets. (for more info, see :meth:`~piperabm.infrastructure.Infrastructure.add_market`)